energyandcleanair/creadeweather/doc/deweathering.md

 ## Methodology: Deweathering Air Pollution Data

-Deweathering is achieved by training a machine learning morel (in our case a Gradient Boosting Machine) to predict air pollution levels based on weather-related variables.
-This model can be used in two ways, depending on the desired application.
+Deweathering is achieved by training a machine learning morel (in our case a Gradient Boosting Machine) to predict air pollution levels based on weather-related variables and a trend term.

-- **Trend analysis**: a trend term (i.e. the date) is added as a predictor in the model.
-The trained model is then rerun with a sample of weather conditions for each date individually.
-The daily average of the resulting predictions are then identified with the "weather-corrected" trend.

-- **Residual analysis**: The residuals from this model, representing the difference between the predicted and actual pollution levels, are interpreted as the component of air pollution that cannot be explained by weather conditions.
-This difference is assumed to be primarily driven by change in emissions.

 ### 1. Data Inputs